alexanderbrodko/expl/README.md

 // draw
 for (let e of expl) if (e.t > 0) { // avoid particles waiting to start
-	let progress = e.t / e. ttl; // can animate opacity or any other propery you need; DIY thing e.x, e.y, e.params; // use this to draw
+	let progress = e.t / e. ttl; // can animate opacity or any other propery you need; DIY thing

-	// Make sure that your virtual space is 1000x1000
-	// If you use OpenGL, revert Y axis
+	// Virtual space is GL like: -1 to 1.
+Screen center is (0, 0).
+Y axis id directed to bottom.
-	// And draw in any way possible
+	// But can draw in any way possible e.x, e.y, e.params; // use this to draw
 }

 ```

-## Notes

-Virtual space is GL like: -1 to 1.
-Screen center is (0, 0).
-Y axis id directed to bottom.